kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO A save and restore word for device/cartdev.
 If needed could I use symbol reference instead?
 * TODO storage block reuse working?
 * TODO  film videos of z80 for bespoke website
-* TODO  a split word could be useful that pushes each bit to stack
 * TODO provideca f key hook which can be triggered at any get key
 * TODO sort out ntp get
 * TODO  save file from socket